erincatto/box2c/docs/migration.md

 b2DestroyBody(bodyId);
 bodyId = b2_nullBodyId;
 ```
 Notice there is a little magic here in Version 3.0. `b2BodyId` knows what world it comes from.
 So you do not need to provide `worldId` when destroying the body.
 Version 3.0 supports up to 128 worlds.
-This may increased or be overridden in the future.
+This may be increased or be overridden in the future.

 Shapes and joints are still destroyed automatically.
 However, `b2DestructionListener` is gone.
 This holds to the theme of fewer callbacks.
 However, you can now use
 `b2Shape_IsValid()` and `b2Joint_IsValid()`.